MohammedOsama01/create_any_matrix/README.md

 6. Finally, it will calculate and print the sum for each column in the 2D array.

 ## Contributing
 Contributions welcome!
-If you find any issues or have improvements to suggest, please email meز
+If you find any issues or have improvements to suggest, please email me.